JinwooWang/3D-GAN-for-object-genration/ReadMe.md

 # 3D-GAN-Object Generation
 Here I implemented several different kinds of *GAN*.
+The pure GAN, VAE-GAN and VAE-WGAN.
+I hope these code can somewhat help you.
-The data if from 3DShapeNet.
+The data is from 3DShapeNet.